SomebodyLikeEveryBody/MKAccrReplacer/README.md

 # MKAccrReplacer
-Acronyms translater to make transmissions to colleagues without loss of time and while being correctly understood Use here --> https://somebodylikeeverybody.github.io/MKAccrReplacer/
+Acronyms translater to make transmissions to colleagues without loss of time and while being correctly understood.

+Use here --> https://somebodylikeeverybody.github.io/MKAccrReplacer/